MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/resource-organization.md

 ### Bin packing

 Regardless of your resource isolation model, it's important to consider when and how your solution will scale out across multiple resources.
 This might need to happen as the load on your system increases, or as the number of tenants grows.

-> [!NOTE]
-> If you know with certainty that you won't grow to large numbers of tenants or large levels of load, you don't need to overengineer your scale-out plan, and likely don't need to follow the guidance in this section.
-But if you plan for your solution to grow, we advise you to consider your scale-out plan carefully.
+Consider *bin packing* to deploy an optimal number of resources for your requirements.

 > [!TIP]
 > In many solutions, it's easier to scale your entire set of resources together instead of scaling resources individually.
 Consider following the [Deployment Stamps pattern](overview.md#deployment-stamps-pattern).